vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/mUlAvidyA-nirAsaH.md

 Initiation into bhakti by the great saint Shri Brahmachaitanya Maharaj of Gondavali, saved the Swamiji from being a mere dry, speculative, scholastic logician.
 His life was marked by constant association with many saintly personages.

 He was greatly influenced by Shri K.A.Krishnaswamy Iyer, a true Vedantin, in his thinking and analytical discernment of the ultimate Truth, based on universal experience.
-Study of Shankara Bhashyas was carried out mainly under the tutelage of Shri virupaksha Shastri, the then Asthana Vidwan of the Sringeri Mutt, and Shri Kurtukoti Mahabhagavata, a saintly disciple of Shri Brahmachaitanya Maharaj.
+Study of Shankara Bhashyas was carried out mainly under the tutelage of Shri virupakṣha Shastri, the then Asthana Vidwan of the Sringeri Mutt, and Shri Kurtukoti Mahabhagavata, a saintly disciple of Shri Brahmachaitanya Maharaj.

 Swamiji took upon himself the mountainous and apparently rebellious task of presenting the school of Gaudapada, Shankara and Sureshwara, the three respelendent stars of Advaita Vedanta, in its original pure form, both in words and spirit.
 With a crusader's zeal, he spared no efforts to purge the doctrines foreign to and opposed to the Shankara school, which were attributed to Shankara by the later Vedantins to suit their own pet doctrines.